fickas/crab_project/PROGRESS.md

 Our approach uses a two-tier deep-learning segmentation pipeline:

 - **Model 1** trains on 1 cm imagery flown low along marsh channels and produces high-confidence polygons of damaged bank segments (5 bank-state classes plus "other").
-- **Model 2** trains on 4 cm imagery flown at higher altitude across the full marsh, using Model 1's polygons as supervision plus hand-labeled non-bank polygons (trees, ponds, hummocks, mud, healthy marsh interior).
+- **Model 2** trains on 4 cm imagery flown at a higher altitude across the full marsh, using Model 1's polygons as supervision plus hand-labeled non-bank polygons (trees, ponds, hummocks, mud, healthy marsh interior).

 ## Hardware and Imagery